Neighbour's rights - what you need to know before you make an offer?

 The Party Wall etc. Act 1996 covers walls that are shared with your neighbours.
-The Act also applies to shared walls in between semi detached and terraced houses, or structures such as the floors between flats and garden boundary walls.
-If you are planning on taking down any part of the property, you have to ensure that your neighbour’s wall will be fully supported and bear any additional costs.
+The Act also applies to shared walls between semi-detached and terraced houses, or structures such as the floors between flats and garden boundary walls.
+If you plan on taking down any part of the property, you have to ensure that your neighbour's wall will be fully supported and bear any additional costs.

 Furthermore, you cannot carry out any excavation works within 3 - 6 meters of the property boundary to protect our neighbour's ground or walls from collapsing during any excavation work you may be carrying out.

-Aside from that you may also not be aware whether your potential neighbours are in dispute over the boundary walls or shared areas of the property.
+Besides that, you may also not be aware whether your potential neighbours are in dispute over the property's boundary walls or shared areas.
 To find this out, go through the TA6 Property Information Form.
 It will provide you will other practical information relating to the neighbours.
-See, boundary disputes for further information on boundary disputes with neighbours.
+Click here for further information on boundary disputes with neighbours.

 Right to light

-Except for in cases in which an easement has been granted by a court, there is no right to light.
-The courts will only grant an easement where the light has been enjoyed uninterrupted for 20 years.
+Except for cases in which a court has granted an easement, there is no right to light.
+The courts will only grant an easement where the light has been enjoyed uninterruptedly for 20 years.
 Further, it such amount of light as is required for continuous use and enjoyment of the property.

-So it will prove very costly to you if you were planning on carrying out some development plans which can disrupt the easement over your desired property.
+So it will prove very costly to you if you were planning on carrying out some development works which can disrupt the easement over your desired property.